TYLPHE/hb-capstone/README.md

 ### 5/15
 I did a lot today.
 First, I created a user library where users can see their own games.
 Then I created a game details page where users can see details about any game.
 From the game details, I added functionality where users can add the game to their library.

 Later in the evening, I created a game search and search results page.
 Users can partially search for games.
 I don't know how to deal with the search results page yet.
 I limited the search term to 2 characters to limit the number of games returned.
 I also am only listing the game's name.
 I am afraid if I list all the game's thumbnail, the page will be too busy with a list of images.
 A one page search result where user can see more search results as they scroll would be cool though...
 That will probably be a nice-to-have feature.

+### 5/16
+Looking into the [react-md-editor](https://github.com/uiwjs/react-md-editor), which is a "simple markdown editor with preview, implemented with React.js and TypeScript".